solana-developers/solana-cookbook/docs/th/integrations/mango.md

   </SolanaCodeGroupItem>
 </SolanaCodeGroup>

-## How to deposit USDC into a Mango Account
+## วิธี deposit USDC into a Mango Account
 After creating a mango account, you'll need to fund it with tokens for trading.
 You สามารถ find the reference for the deposit method [ที่นี่](https://blockworks-foundation.github.io/mango-client-v3/classes/MangoClient.html#deposit).